Crochet Appliques – Giraffe

 • Row 1: starting from the 2nd ch from the hook: 1 sc in the next ch, 1 hdc in the next ch, 1 dc in the next ch.
 (3)

-Sew two legs at the front of the body and sew two legs at the back of the body (see the picture below for their positions).
+• Sew two legs to the front and two to the back of the body

-Sew the tail, just above one of the back leg.
+• Attach the tail just above one back leg

-The pattern and photographs contained in this document are the property of Natalina Craft.
-This pattern is available for personal use only.
-No unauthorized reproduction, in whole or in part, or distribution of this pattern or content is allowed.
+All rights reserved.
+This pattern and all accompanying photographs are the property of Natalina Craft and are protected by copyright law.
+This pattern is for personal use only.
+Any unauthorized reproduction, redistribution, or publication of this pattern, in whole or in part, is strictly prohibited.

 Crochet Giraffe Applique